 Unfortunately, lateness of more than 5 minutes to class may result in you being denied attendance to the class.
-This is because you will have missed a significant part of the warm-up, which prepares your body for exercise and we cannot allow students who has missed this important part to participate in the class.
+This is because you will have missed a significant part of the warm-up, which prepares your body for exercise and we are not insured to allow students who have missed this important part to participate.

 Those who are late to class are not eligible to have their space or fees transferred to another class or refunded.
 Continued lateness may result in your membership being revoked.